 So I get it.
 And to be honest, I’ve seen similar issues with club teams in the States.

 At the same time, though, I can’t help but feel like developing the right expectations in the team would help with those attendance issues.
 There was a major difference in how things went my first year coaching the Exeter women and my second year.
 Expectations changed and attendance was radically better.
-That is carrying over into this year.
+That carried over into my second year.

 I won’t claim that it’s all about coaching, of course.
 The players have to create the expectation among themselves.
 The coach can influence that, though.
 After all, one of the first rules of coaching beginners is to design things to encourage them to come back for more!
 There’s no reason we shouldn’t have the same attitude coaching non-beginners.